bluetoother/ble-shepherd/README.md

 *************************************************
 <a name="API_start"></a>
 ### .start([callback])
 Connect to the SoC and start to run the central.
-The central will fire an `'ready'` event when central is start to running.
+The central will fire an `'ready'` event when it is start to running.

 **Arguments**